apecloud/kbcli/README.md

 ## Contributing to kbcli

-See the [Development Guide](https://github.com/apecloud/kubeblocks/blob/main/docs/DEVELOPING.md) to get started with building and developing.
+See the [Contributing Guide](https://github.com/apecloud/kbcli/blob/main/CONTRIBUTING.md) to get started with building and developing.

 ## Code of Conduct